christoph-frick/springboot-groovy-vaadin-starter/README.rst

 Like many other starters or bootstraps, this project makes some assumptions, what is needed and where it is.
-The focus is to have an easy way to build web apps using newest Vaadin 7.3 and Groovy 2.3 on Java 8, run it for development and build a fat jar for deployment.
+The focus is to have an easy way to build web apps using newest Vaadin 7.4 and Groovy 2.4 on Java 8, run it for development and build a fat jar for deployment (yet development started with earlier version and it is most likely that in general Vaadin 7, Groovy 2, and also Java 7 would work).

 It configures a theme and a widgetset right away (both named ``app``).
 The theme derives from Valo.
-New widgets get picked up automatically for widgetset compilation.
 There is a spring profile named ``dev`` to gather configs (like to tell Vaadin, it is not in production mode) for development.

 Usage